Former Libor trader Hayes looks forward to kebab after "traumatic" jail time

 “Amongst many grounds of appeal, Tom’s autism was only diagnosed shortly before his trial, the jury were not made aware of it and no medical evidence was allowed to be called in his defence,” she said.

-Hayes is the last of three, high-profile traders convicted in Britain of benchmark rigging to be released.
+Hayes is the last of a trio of high-profile traders convicted in Britain of benchmark rigging to be released.

 Bittar, once considered one of the world’s most skilled traders, was prosecuted for conspiring to manipulate Euribor, the euro equivalent of Libor.
 He pleaded guilty and was jailed for five years and four months in July 2018.